José Macotelo

-José Macotelo Camacho (born July 12, 1985 in San José) is a Costa Rican footballer.
+José Macotelo Camacho (born July 12, 1985) is a Costa Rican footballer.
 He currently plays for Carmelita.

 Career

 Macotelo started his professional career with Puntarenas of the Primera División.
 He has made 73 appearances for Puntarenas, beginning with his debut as a second-half substitute against Santos de Guápiles on August 13, 2006.

 Macotelo was signed by Chivas USA on loan from Puntarenas on April 30, 2010.
 His loan was cancelled on July 1, 2010, after he made only a handful of substitute appearances for Chivas USA.